coderefinery/git-intro/content/commits.md

 ### (1) Create a branch and add recipe to the branch

-There is a `main` branch that is default.
+There is a {term}`main` branch that is default.
 We want to create a *different* branch for our new commit, because we will *merge* it later.

-**Commit** is the verb to describe recording more changes, and also the name of the thing you make.
+{term}`commit` is the verb to describe recording more changes, and also the name of the thing you make.
 A commit is identified by something such as `554c187`.